soumboussaha/FP-tracer/crawler/README.md

 - `-m donothing` specifies that the fingerprinting/main crawls should be executed; not the filter-crawl again
 - `-c 12` is the concurrency / number of workers.
 It can prbably be set to slightly below the number of cores
 - `-b 10` is the number of results per backup file. `10` should be fine
-- `-x` will cause the backup files not to be joined in the end. furthermore the RAM will be cleared once results are written to backup files. this flag should be set because of the higher amount of data in the fingerprinting crawl
+- `-x` will cause the backup files not to be joined in the end. furthermore, the RAM will be cleared once results are written to backup files. this flag should be set because of the higher amount of data in the fingerprinting crawl
-- `-l tranco/tranco_top-100k_N7QVW_2022-10-07` is the list of domains for the main crawl. this is the inital list and does not require a prior crawl
+- `-l tranco/tranco_top-100k_N7QVW_2022-10-07` is the list of domains for the main crawl. this is the initial list and does not require a prior crawl

 ### Postprocessing

 The data generated by the measurement crawl is nested and thus difficult to analyze directly using tools like Pandas.
-The postprocessing will analyze all result files from the measurement crawl and generate flat files which can be analyzed more easily.
+The postprocessing will analyze all result files from the measurement crawl and generate flat files that can be analyzed more easily.
-It also contains logic to categorize errors, determine hosts and do other cleanup.
+It also contains logic to categorize errors, determine hosts, and do other cleanup.

 To use the postprocessing, do the following:
 - put all files into the postprocessing input folders